 Uthai Thani - Nakhon Sawan

 Depart Kanchanaburi in the morning and drive to Hup Pa Tat (approximately 3 hours).
 Spend an hour or so exploring this beautiful green area surrounded by limestone mountains.
 Legend has it that centuries ago this valley was a gigantic cave, until the ceiling caved in; massive chunks of limestone lying on the valley floor support the theory.
 Next you continue to Uthai Thani (approximately 1 hour).
 Enjoy lunch, while cruising on a traditional rice barge, watching village life along the riverfront stream by, as your travel through beautiful countryside.
-Afterwards, visit nearby Wat Tha Sung (Crystal Hall) before travelling on to Nakorn Sawan (approximately 1 hour) where you will spend the night.
+Afterwards, visit nearby Wat Tha Sung (Crystal Hall) before travelling on to Nakhon Sawan (approximately 1 hour) where you will spend the night.
 Perhaps head out to the local market in the evening where you can taste many different street foods from the region.

-Travel by private transport from Nakorn Sawan to Sukhothai (approximately 3 hours).
+Travel by private transport from Nakhon Sawan to Sukhothai (approximately 3 hours).
 In the afternoon you have the option to visit the Organic Culture Project and spend a couple of hours joining in on traditional Thai farm activities.
 Check out the organic vegetable garden and attend a demonstration out in the rice fields.

 Sukhothai, established in the 13th century, was one of the first ancient capitals of Siam.
 Famed for its World Heritage listed historical park, which captures the Golden Age of Thai civilisation, the capital's name literally means 'Dawn of Happiness'.
 Today we visit the historical park, which spans the ruins of the town.
 You will rent a bicycle and take part in a cycle tour.
 As you ride around, you'll learn more about the history of this former metropolis and its fascinating structures.
 Enjoy a home-cooked picnic lunch in the beautiful grounds of Sukhothai Park.
 The rest of the afternoon is free, you might want to simply read a book by the pool back at your resort.